isonil/LINQCached/README.md

 # About
-IEnumerable extension which allows easy frame-based caching.
+IEnumerable extension to do frame-based caching easily.

 LinqCache.FramePassed() must be called each frame.

-LINQCached caches IEnumerable elements and stores them in a list which it then keeps returning for the next X frames instead of enumerating over IEnumerable elements over again.
-Useful in cases like this:
+LINQCached caches IEnumerable elements and stores them in a list which it then keeps returning for the next X frames instead of enumerating over the IEnumerable elements over again.
+It can be useful in such situations:

 ```C#
 foreach( var elem in collection